Impact of an OSHA Citation

 - Competition / loss of contracts – Reputation is not only important to shareholders, employees, and consumers, but also to contractors and other companies with whom employers conduct business.
 Poor safety records can play an important role in competing for new business, and retaining current contracts, which is why citations can put companies at a disadvantage and threaten their bottom line.
 In highly competitive industries, this can be magnified, as some companies decline projects involving businesses with even “serious” violations.

 The far-reaching impact of an OSHA citation helps illustrate that even when penalties associated with a citation seem insignificant or manageable, they can end up being extremely costly.
 As such, assessing the cumulative impact of penalties, fines, and future consequences is critical to evaluating options and making informed decisions, such as whether or not a citations should be contested, strategies formulated for re-classification and mitigation of consequences, or settled for reasonable terms.

-Regarded as one of Texas’ leading law firms in OSHA law and citations defense, Hendershot, Cannon & Hisey, P.C. is prepared to help Texas employers and others nationwide immediately following workplace accidents, inspections, and citations.
+Regarded as one of Texas’ leading law firms in OSHA law and citations defense, Hendershot, Cowart & Hisey, P.C. is prepared to help Texas employers and others nationwide immediately following workplace accidents, inspections, and citations.
 Discuss your particular situation with a member of our team by calling (713) 489-2028.